zakhar-gulchak/zakhar-gulchak/README.md

 Have been worked with all modern frameworks (React, Angular, Vue), and not only with modern but also with AngularJS, Backbone/Marionette, ExtJS too.

 It looks to me that React is the most comfortable for both - developers and business.
 So prefer to work with this stack.
-Like to write JavaScript code with TypeScript.
+Also like to write JavaScript code with TypeScript.
 Most time using Redux as a state management library (with different middlewares).

 Used to lead small groups of engineers (of 2-5 people).
 Conduct courses/lectures for students (currently at [KPI university](https://kpi.ua/en)).